-Supplied for use until the Native C code base provides full functionality.
+are supplied for use until the Native C codebase provides full functionality.
 Your application calls the C API in the bindings, and the call is routed to the Java classes for MQe to carry out the function.
 The bindings were written for MQe Version 1, but still provide access to nearly all of the Java function in MQe Version 2.
-The detailed methods and procedures are described in the C Programming Reference.
-Examples of programming MQe for the C bindings are given in the C Bindings Programming Reference.
+The detailed methods and procedures are described in the C API Programming Reference.
+Examples of programming MQe for the C bindings are given in the C Bindings Programming Guide.